bonitasoft/bonita-doc/md/migrate-from-an-earlier-version-of-bonita-bpm.md

 If you are using a custom Look & Feel, [export](managing-look-feel.md) it before migrating.
 Then after the migration is complete, [export the default Look & Feel](managing-look-feel.md) from the new version, modify your custom Look & Feel to be compatible with the new definition, and with the [recommendations for form footers](creating-a-new-look-feel.md).
-Then [import](managing-look-feel.md) your updated custom Look & Feel into Bonita BPM Portal.
+Then [import](managing-look-feel.md) your updated custom Look & Feel into Bonita Portal.

 The migration script supports MySQL, Postgres, Oracle, and MS SQLServer.
 There is no migration for h2 databases.

 ::: warning
 **Important:**
-The migration operation resets the Bonita BPM configuration files to default version for new settings to be applied (from the _$BONITA_HOME_ folder in <7.3.0 version or inside database in >=7.3.0).
+The migration operation resets the Bonita configuration files to default version for new settings to be applied (from the _$BONITA_HOME_ folder in <7.3.0 version or inside database in >=7.3.0).
 Therefore, you must do a [backup of your configuration files](BonitaBPM_platform_setup.md#update_platform_conf) before starting the migration.
 You will need to merge custom properties and configurations to the migrated environment.